hjf34/Cold/Transcriptomics/README.md

 Counts per PAS for each RNA-seq sample were obtained using bigwig files (from GEO (http://https://www.ncbi.nlm.nih.gov/geo/) under accession code GSE137003) and R scripts `coldCountTableGeneration.R` and `countTableGenerationFly.R` to give `coldCountTableRaw.Rda` and `FlyCountTableRaw1.Rda`, respectively.

 Raw count tables were processed to give:
-1) Counts per Genes in RefSeq data base (counts from all PASs associated with each gene are summed) `coldRefSeqGeneCountTable.Rda`
+1) Counts per Genes in RefSeq data base (counts from all PASs associated with each gene are summed) `coldRefSeqGeneCountTable.Rda`.
-2) Reads per million PAS-associated reads (RPM)-normalized counts per PAS `coldPasForRefSeqGeneRPMCountTable.Rda`
+2) Reads per million PAS-associated reads (RPM)-normalized counts per PAS `coldPasForRefSeqGeneRPMCountTable.Rda`.
-3) Counts in reads per million per Genes in RefSeq data base (RPM-normalized counts from all PASs associated with each gene are summed) `coldRefSeqGeneRPMCountTable.Rda`
+3) Counts in reads per million per Genes in RefSeq data base (RPM-normalized counts from all PASs associated with each gene are summed) `coldRefSeqGeneRPMCountTable.Rda`.

 ### Differential Gene Expression
 Differential gene expression between selected temperature conditions (e.g. 18d24h37d2h = 18°C for 24h, then back to 37°C for 2h) was carried out using the DESeq2 package in R (Love et al., 2014) using R script `DESeqDifferentialGeneExpressionRNAseq.R` to give the csv files stored in DESeq/DifferentialGeneExpressionGeneLists/.
 C or N refers to cytoplasmic or nuclear samples.

-18d24h37d2h
+### Additional R scripts
+Remaining scripts generate charts and statistical analyses presented in Fig. 2-3, Fig. EV2-3 and the source data file of the paper.